 • Was the deceased single, married, widowed, divorced, a civil partner, surviving civil partner or former civil partner?

 • Is their spouse or civil partner still alive?
-If so, what is their date of birth?
+If so, what is their full name, date of birth?, and most recent occupation?

-• How long did they stay in hospital or in another establishment prior to their death?
+• How long did they stay in hospital or in another establishment prior to before their death?

 • Was the deceased under 75?